dhiltonp/sqlalchemy_commithooks/Readme.md

 and then commit is called, all methods will execute.

 Updates in before_commit_* will be applied, but will not cascade/trigger any
-\*\_commit\_from\_\* calls (**TODO**: add cascade option)
+\*\_commit\_from\_\* calls.

 ##### Limitations

-commit_mixin is not perfect.
-As an example, it is not perfectly robust against network outages.
+commit_mixin cannot solve all problems.
+As an example, it is not perfectly robust against network outages:

-DB Insert, s3 put in before_commit, (network outage), DB commit <- fails, s3 delete in failed_commit <- fails.
+    DB.add(mapped_object)
+    DB.commit()
+      before_commit_from_insert is run, puts an object into s3 network outage occurs now
+      actual commit to DB fails (network outage) failed_commit_from_insert is run, fails to remove object from s3

 For each use case, you must determine what has priority.

-Should an event notification be sent if the DB commit fails?
-Or should an event notification possibly not be sent if the commit succeeds?
+Should an notification be sent if the DB commit fails (notification is sent, then network outage preventing full commit)?
+Or should an event notification possibly not be sent if the commit succeeds (transaction is committed, network outage prevents notification)?

 #### TODO

-add session.nested_transaction support
+* add session.nested_transaction support
+* add cascade option